ofelcan164/API/sections/authentication.md

 3. Upon visiting that URL you will need to login.
 Once you are logged in, Click the 'Yes give them access button' to grant access and then you will be redirected to the redirect uri that you specified when configuring the application (it should match the redirect_uri param in the url from step 2)

 4. Your web service will have received a request with a `code` parameter and value.
+If you're using webhook.site, this will be the first request made on the left hand panel.
+Select that, then get the ID Token value from the request body.

 5. Now use the code that your web service received in step 4 to obtain an access token.
 You can use CURL to perform this request or some other API testing tool of your choosing.